 International Schools Award

-Our school is committed to ensuring global dimensions are embedded into the whole school ethos and seen as a whole school approach/vision, therefore our international work is embedded into our curriculum.
+Our school is committed to ensuring global dimensions are part of our whole school ethos and vision, therefore our international work is fully embedded into our curriculum.

 Through our work we aim to